 With over 50% of healthcare professionals reporting symptoms of burnout, the need for self-care practices has never been greater.
-We teach select practices that support compassionate care and self-compassion for healthcare professionals, educators, therapists and anyone who is motivated by compassion.
+In the Compassion Project, we explore select practices that support compassionate care and self-compassion for healthcare professionals, educators, therapists and anyone who is motivated by compassion.

-“We care for the people who care for others.
-By teaching the practical application of 3 Doors meditation methods for everyday lives, we help these people to better serve their patients, students, and clients.
-Each Compassion Project participant has the potential to positively transform the lives of the hundreds of people who depend them for health, education, and wellbeing.”
+“We support the people who care for others.
+By teaching and exploring the practical application of 3 Doors meditation methods, we help people to better serve their patients, students, and clients.
+Each Compassion Project participant has the potential to positively transform the lives of so many people who depend on them for health, education, and wellbeing.”

-Funded by a generous donor, 29 people completed the first Compassion Project 9-month program (2016-17) in Bryn Mawr, Pennsylvania, hometown of co-founders and Compassion Project teachers Marcy Vaughn and Gabriel Rocco.
-A 5-week intensive class is serving 43 more people in May 2017.
+Funded by a generous donor, 29 people completed the first Compassion Project 9 month program (2016-2017) in Bryn Mawr, Pennsylvania, hometown of co-founders and Compassion Project teachers Marcy Vaughn and Gabriel Rocco.
+A 5-week intensive class served 41 additional people in May 2017.

 With 3 Doors meditation practitioners in 19 countries across Europe, North America, and Latin America, news of the overwhelming success of The 3 Doors Compassion Project is spreading.
-We are excited to bring the benefits of the 9-month LIVE online program to participants around the world.
-Registration is now open to accept up to 60 people and then begin a waitlist.
-With a personalized approach of LIVE online monthly teachings, combined with twice monthly LIVE online small group sessions of up to eight people and additional support materials, this program will create a global community around compassionate action towards self and others.
+Registration is now open and space is available for up to 60 people.
+This 9 Month program takes a personalized approach to online learning.
+Led by 3 Doors Senior Teachers, this program consists of LIVE online monthly teachings, twice monthly LIVE online small group practice sessions – just eight people per group, a daylong LIVE online retreat, and a virtual resource room of guided meditations.
+Accessible and relevant to busy professionals, this meditation program provides lifelong practices for compassionate action towards self and others.

-A key aspect of the Compassion Project is our research program that is monitoring the effects of The 3 Doors’ meditation practices on compassion and self-compassion, mindfulness, work burnout, anxiety and depression, quality of relationships, and quality of life.
-In October 2017, Marcy and Gabriel will be joined by Compassion Project Principal Investigator Mike Gawrysiak, Ph.D., to present the preliminary findings at The Medicine of Mind: Healing Physical and Emotional Pain, the Science and Spirituality Conference hosted by Tenzin Wangyal Rinpoche at Serenity Ridge Retreat Center in Virginia.
+The first two Compassion Project programs included a research component, led by Principal Investigator Mike Gawrysiak, Ph.D, to document the effects of these Tibetan meditation methods on compassion and self-compassion, mindfulness, work burnout, anxiety and depression, quality of relationships, and quality of life.
+In October 2017, Marcy and Gabriel will be joined by 3 Doors researchers Claire Clark, Ph.D. and Alejandro Chaoul, Ph.D., to present the preliminary findings at The Medicine of Mind: Healing Physical and Emotional Pain, the Science and Spirituality Conference hosted by Tenzin Wangyal Rinpoche, at Serenity Ridge Retreat Center in Virginia.